colinzhaoust/ramon_llull_thinking_machine/README.md

 In this project, we aim to create vibe research paper titles in a Ramon Llull's Thinking Machine way, i.e., change the "A" in the figure to "LLM".
 The generated paper titles and outlines can potentially serve as a baseline for [automated idea generation](https://arxiv.org/abs/2409.04109) and [AI research outcome prediction](https://arxiv.org/pdf/2506.00794).

+## The Holy Discs:
+At the current stage of the project, we identify three discs of concepts:

+Theme (A): some themes of research direction, e.g., few-shot.

+Domain (B): some domains of tasks people work on, e.g., argument mining.

+Architecture (C)

-## Types of A,B, and C:
+## Sources of the concept discs

-Xinran's seed set, crowdsourced from expert researchers, and mined from OpenReview
+Seed set, crowdsourced from expert researchers, and mined from OpenReview

+## Discussion

+## Interested?
+If you would like to contribute your concept words or there is any suggestion, you are welcome to open an issue or send me an [email](mailto:xinranz3@andrew.cmu.edu), I will respond to that as soon as possible.